Physics of Marble Runs: The Science Behind the Fun

 Air Resistance: The Unseen Force

-While gravity is the undeniable force propelling marbles down the track, another subtle yet significant factor influences every race: air resistance.
+While gravity is the undeniable force propelling marbles down the track, air resistance is another subtle yet significant factor that influences every race.
 Often overlooked, this invisible opponent can greatly impact a marble’s speed and trajectory, especially at high velocities.
 Let’s delve into the mysteries of air resistance and understand its effect on marble racing.

-An image of Air resistance is the unseen force affecting marble speed
+An image of Air resistance in a marble run

 The Science of Air Resistance